Guide to Using a Credit Card Like a Debit Card

 Can I use my credit card like a debit card at an ATM?

 Yes, you can use your credit card like a debit card to get a cash advance at an ATM.
 Be warned that this is a costly option.
-Credit card cash advances typically have a different limit compared to your purchase limit, and charge a higher APR with no grace period.
+Credit card cash advances typically have a different limit compared to your purchase limit, and they usually charge a higher APR with no grace period.
 Plus, you’ll owe a cash advance fee.

 Can I use a credit card as a debit card with no interest?

 Possibly.
 You might be able to use a credit card like a debit card for everyday transactions without incurring interest, if you pay every billing statement in full each month.
-Rolling over a balance month to month, however, will cause you to incur interest charges.
+Rolling over a balance month after month, however, will cause you to incur interest charges.

 Is it better to use a debit or credit card?

 Whether using a debit or credit card is a better option depends on the types of purchases you’re making and your borrowing habits.
-For example, credit cards are generally safer when shopping online, but buying on credit can get out of control quickly, if you’re not careful.
+For example, credit cards are generally safer when shopping online, but buying on credit can get out of control quickly if you’re not careful.

 Photo credit: iStock/filadendron